 From March to October, over 75,000 tonnes of green waste is collected from York and North Yorkshire households.
 This includes things like grass clippings, hedge trimmings, branches, plants and leaves.

-The garden waste is taken to Yorwaste’s dedicated, Yorkshire-based composting facility to start its 16 week transformation from waste to quality compost that’s bursting with essential plant nutrients.
+The garden waste is taken to Yorwaste’s dedicated, Yorkshire-based composting facility to start its 16 week transformation from waste to quality organic compost that’s bursting with essential plant nutrients.

 First of all, the waste is put through a large shredder to chop it into smaller pieces, increasing surface area and allowing the organic material to break down more quickly.
 At this point any plastics and metal objects, such as plant pots and rogue garden tools, are removed and recycled separately.
 Unwanted weed seed and pathogens are then killed off by heating it to a high temperature